 - From Monday to Friday we run a Breakfast Club in school.
-It begins at 8.00am and finishes at 8.30am - Morning sports and the library are also available from 8.00am

-• These clubs run throughout the school year, on all days that children are in school, and there is no charge to attend any of the morning clubs
+It begins at 8.00am and finishes at 8.30am - Morning sports and the library are also available from 8.00am - These clubs run throughout the school year, on all days that children are in school.
+There is no charge to attend any of the morning clubs nor do children need to sign-up to attend